SudhanshuMishra8826/HumanFaceDetection/README.md

 # HumanFaceDetection
 This uses simple open cv to detect Human faces in the frame.
 Python code for both Human face detection on Images and videos is included.
+The code is as simple as it can be.
+Feel free to fork and contribute.